Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Andrew Vaughn At The Plate

-- In 40.5% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (3.4%).
+- In 47 of 117 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.